kantaranas/TableauAssignment/README.md

 # Discoveries

-In NYC the popular stations revolve around midtown and lower Manhattan.
+In NYC, the popular stations revolve around midtown and lower Manhattan.
 There is consistent usage of the bikes from May through October.
 The other months are not as popular as the summer months.
-Most likely due to the weather.

 The demographics results show a large shift towards male riders by a -/+ 75% margin.
 Females riders maintain an average of 22% to 25% throughout the year.